 Nearly free, the Nambour & District Historical Museum Association is a local treasure, with items from the now closed Moreton Central Sugar Mill.
 For only $1 per school aged child and $5 for all other parties, you can see lots of local history and learn about this community’s past.
 They have special displays regularly, to see specifically what’s available for exhibit check out their website.

 Children and parents, ages 5 and over, can enjoy a large outdoor pool for only $2 per person!
 The Goodlife Community Centre in Buderim has inflatables and a nice pool for the whole community during the school holidays.
 Registration opens 30 minutes before the swimming session begins and sessions start at 12:00 or 1:30 and are one hour each.
-On the event page, you can find the center’s address and other information to participate.
+On the, you can find the center’s address and other information to participate.

 The picking season at Strawberry Fields in Palmview is upon us!
 The cost of the strawberries fluctuates, but they have great rates and a pick your own field to explore with the whole family!
 They are open 7 days a week 8:00-4:00 and there’s no need to book your visit in advance.
 You can stop by 133 Laxton Rd in Palmview and start picking!